ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 This may provide more context for understanding the change in Place of Beginning in 1883.
 Aside from being simpler and more direct, the 1883 placement very effectively eliminates the possibility of the Mill Race Bridge obstructing the line.
 This might support the idea that the Mill Race Bridge changed in the intervening time and either was obstructing the line of 1869 Step 2 in 1883, or perhaps the 1883 surveyor considered the possibility of such an obstruction in the future, and he moved the Place of Beginning accordingly.

+-->

 ## Dowsing

-The technician suggested walking with a "divining rod" to further corroborate the results of the ground penetrating radar, and of course, I was curious.
-While he admitted that it was a questionable practice, he claimed that it actually is widely used in oil drilling and other domains.
+The ground penetrating radar technician suggested walking with a "divining rod" to further corroborate the results of the ground penetrating radar, and of course, I was curious.
+While he admitted that it was a questionable practice, he claimed that it is actually used widely in oil drilling and other domains.
 It had been raining in the days prior, and he reasoned that the compacted earth of the raceway, filled with rocks, would be a likely channel for water still.

 As I write this, dowsing/divining has long been considered a pseudo-science.
 It is my understanding that it has not been replicated in controlled scientific tests.